lux-g/stop-iframe-video-onclick-jquery/README.md

-- using jquery to stop the video when button is clicked.... helpful if using a modal and you want the video to stop playing when you modal is closed
+- using jquery to stop the video when button is clicked.... helpful if using a modal and you want the video to stop playing when modal is closed

 see it here--> https://codepen.io/Nnx0/pen/zYKKYeY